pydio/pydio-doc-howto/cells_proxy_apache.md

 </VirtualHost>
 ```

-_Please advise, this is a sample config working for a simple setup_

 ### Important points

 Please note:

-- The **AllowEncodedSlashes** enabled, may be necessary if not activated globally in apache (to API calls like `/a/meta/bulk/path%2F%to%2Ffolder`)
+- The **AllowEncodedSlashes** enabled, may be necessary if not activated globally in Apache.
+It enables API calls like `/a/meta/bulk/path%2F%to%2Ffolder`.

-- When I configure Cells, even on another port, I actually **make sure to bind it directly to the cells.example.com** as well (like Apache).
+- When configuring Cells, even on another port, **make sure to bind it directly to the cells.example.com** as well (like Apache).
 This is necessary for the presigned URL used with S3 API for uploads and downloads (they used signed headers and a mismatch between received Host headers may break the signature).
 Another option is to still bind Cells using a local IP, then in the Admin Settings, under Configs Backend, use the field “Replace Host Header for S3 Signature” and use the internal IP here.
 - `nocanon` is required after the **ProxyPass** to be able to download files that contains special characters such as commas/parthensis.